Kailyn Lowry Talks ‘Teen Mom’ Cast, Reveals Who Is Her ‘Least Favorite’ And Who Is ‘Least Trustworthy’

 Kail was then asked what it is about the former Teen Mom OG cast member that would make her answer that way.

-She elaborated on her answer and explained, “Anytime I’ve been around Farrah she just doesn’t treat people like human beings.
+“Anytime I’ve been around Farrah she just doesn’t treat people like human beings.
 She treats them like they’re below her.
 And that’s not really something… I don’t want to surround myself with people like that.”

 Kail and Farrah both appeared on different Teen Mom shows, but Farrah left the series in 2018.

-That wasn’t the only question that Kailyn was asked in regards to her Teen Mom co-stars according to Pop Culture, though.
+That was not the only question that Kailyn was asked in regard to her Teen Mom co-stars, according to Pop Culture, though.
 She was also asked who is the “least trustworthy” of her cast mates.

 “Jenelle was the least trustworthy.
 Jenelle was, yeah.
 But hopefully she’s making strides, hopefully she’s changing.”

-Her answer comes after she opened up on Twitter and admitted that she would be willing to have Jenelle as a guest on her podcast as a way for Jenelle to “tell her story” amidst reports that she is divorcing her husband David Eason.
+Her answer comes after she opened up on Twitter about having Jenelle as a guest on her podcast, so she can “tell her story” amid reports that she is divorcing her husband David Eason.

 In the past, the two women have had their differences.
 Last year, Kail sent Jenelle a peace offering gift of her haircare products.
-Jenelle, however, didn’t seem to appreciate the gift and set fire to it on social media.
-The incident also played out on the subsequent season of Teen Mom 2 which ended up being Jenelle’s last before MTV cut ties with her in May.
+Jenelle, however, did not seem to appreciate the gift and set fire to it on social media.
+The incident also played out on the subsequent season of Teen Mom 2, which ended up being Jenelle’s last before MTV cut ties with her in May.

 Kail opened up in more detail about the differences she and Jenelle had faced in the past, too.